TwilightTeddy/EEB-01/sra.md

 ## Function
 Fastq data is highly compressed, which is why we cannot download fastq files directly.
 To get data from the SRA, we use two tools: prefetch, which downloads .sra files in the raw compressed format used by NCBI and fasterq-dump, which converts .sra files into .fastq files, which are text files of sequencing reads.
 Each read has a name, DNA sequence, and quality score.

-## Usage
-Two main command-line tools are used for this process.

-The first, prefetch, downloads .sra files from the SRA database.
-It pulls data using accession numbers (e.g., SRR12345678) and saves them in your local system for further processing.

-The second, fasterq-dump, extracts raw sequencing reads from .sra files and converts them into .fastq format, which is suitable for downstream analysis (e.g., quality control, alignment).
+Here is are some directions:

 ```
 # Step 1: Download the .sra file